wds4/tapestry-protocol/tips/README.md

 A section of the protocol is dedicated to the storage and transmission of data using [nostr](https://github.com/nostr-protocol/nostr).
 Stubs have also been added for several alternative networks (e.g., IPFS, GUN).
 Multiple networks can be used simultaneously for the sake of redundancy.

-## Subprotocols

-A subprotocol is a subset of TIPs which serve a particular purpose.

-- [DCoSL](subprotocols/DCoSL.md): decentralized curation of simple lists
-- [DCoG](subprotocols/DCoG.md): decentralized curation of graphs
-  - [DCoG-cat](subprotocols/DCoG-cat.md): DCoG for set trees or category trees